Black Friday (1916 film): Development

-In 1916, Carleton directed all 13 films pairing Dorothy Davenport and Emory Johnson.
-This film would be the tenth in the 13-film series.
-These totals show Carl Laemmle was clearly giving the Davenport-Johnson pairing one of his elite directors from the working cadre of universal directors to produce the screen chemistry Laemmle was seeking.

 Black Friday is set during the presidency of Ulysses S. Grant.
 Grant was the 18th president of the United States, serving from 1869 to 1877.
 The movie title is based on the Black Friday scandal that initiated the gold panic of 1869.
 The actual date for Black Friday was Friday, September 24, 1869, when President Grant started selling Treasury gold at weekly intervals to pay off the national debt, stabilize the dollar, and boost the economy.
 This movie is also a period piece taking place during the Gilded Age.

 Casting

 All players in this film were under contract with Universal.